adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 link: >-
                   https://cloudcannon.com/documentation/guides/hugo-starter-guide/
                 description: >-
-                  Head over to our Hugo specific documentation.
-Get your Hugo site set up on CloudCannon.
-Make configuration easy so you can focus on building custom components.
+                  Head over to our Hugo specific documentation to make configuration easy so you can focus on building custom components.
               - image:
                 icon:
                   active: true